jolespin/veba/README.md

 ___________________________________________________________________

 ### Installation and databases
-Please refer to the [installation and database guide](install/README.md) for software installation and database configuration.
+Please refer to the [*Installation and Database Configuration Guide*](install/README.md) for software installation and database configuration.

 ___________________________________________________________________